vcmi/VCMI.eu/additional/docs/faq.md

 * How close is VCMI to replicating Heroes of Might and Magic 3?

-> Almost every feature from the original game should.
+> Almost every feature from the original game should be already implemented.
 If something doesn't work, report it on our [Bugtracker](https://github.com/vcmi/vcmi/issues).

 * When is VCMI final / 2.0 / whatever version going to be released?